 Workers have learned through bitter experience that there is a powerful link between the bread box and the ballot box.
 Gains won at the bargaining table or through sacrifice on the picket line can be wiped out by unwise actions of local, state or federal legislators as well as political leaders.
 Today's wage increase can be erased by tomorrow's inflation.
 Today's job can vanish in tomorrow's wave of unemployment!
 Our union's front line of defense against these attacks on TWU members is COPE.

 TWU's Committee On Political Education (COPE) is a Political Action Committee.
 Since TWU is a non-profit; COPE does not and cannot use member dues.
 The TWU COPE Committee supports candidates who are supportive of TWU members at all levels of our government; regardless if they are Republicans, Democrats or Independents.
 If a candidate by action or intention indicates he or she wants to provide a better life for all Transport Workers and their families, the TWU COPE Committee will help that candidate.

-There is no limit on how much money TWU members can contribute to the Committee On Political Education; it is strictly voluntary.
-However, how much we contribute to a Federal candidate is mandated and strictly enforced by the Federal Elections Commission.
+There is no limit on how much money TWU members can contribute to COPE; it is strictly voluntary.
+However, how much we contribute to a federal candidate is mandated and strictly enforced by the Federal Election Commission.

 We know Big Business' Political Action Committees have more money than TWU COPE, but we have thousands of TWU members who vote...who can vote that legislator into office as well as out of office.
 TWU COPE money give us much more political clout when it is backed up by VOTES!